Protect your account

-All addresses linked to your account are listed on the My email addresses page.
+The My email addresses page lists all addresses linked to your Yandex ID.
 All addresses except your Yandex.Mail can be used to restore access: Yandex will send a recovery code via email.
 If a hacker broke into one of your other accounts, they can “restore” access to your Yandex account by entering that address.

-To prevent this from happening, try to protect your other email addresses as you would your Yandex one: think up a complicated password and confirm your phone number when possible.
+To prevent this from happening, protect your other email addresses as much as you protect your Yandex ID: think up a complicated password and confirm your phone number if possible.

 Guess or find out the answer to your security question

 If you don't use a phone number or an alternate email address to restore access, then all a hacker needs to do is guess or find out your answer to the security question.

 Use our recommendations to come up with an answer that would be difficult to guess.
 You also need to be wary of hackers that may try to trick you into revealing your answer to a security question.
 For example, if your security question is "What's your favorite food?", then someone may contact you under the guise of a survey: